 Harvard Magazine has taken reasonable precautions to secure the personal information collected.
 The alumni notes and obituaries section of this site, for example, is password-protected to allow access to registered users only.
 Registration and subsequent access to class notes and obituaries is limited to members of the Harvard community.

-All systems that relay payment information are fully PCI-compliant.
+Systems that relay payment information are PCI-compliant.

 Changes to this Policy